-Arthur Cox is continuing to closely monitor Brexit developments, and we are continuing to advise our clients in Ireland, the UK and further afield on the potential legal implications for their businesses.
+Arthur Cox is continuing to closely monitor Brexit developments, and to advise our clients in Ireland, the UK and further afield on the potential legal implications for their businesses.
 We are also mindful of the implications of Brexit for Northern Ireland and free movement of goods and people across the border.
 Together with our colleagues in our Belfast office, we have an all-island perspective on these issues.

 Following months of negotiations between the EU’s negotiating team and the UK Government, the European Commission recommended, on 8 December 2017, that the European Council conclude that “sufficient progress” had been made on the first phase of the Brexit negotiations to allow the negotiations to move to the second phase.
 This recommendation followed agreement being reached between the UK Government and the EU’s negotiating team on a Joint Report on the same date.

-Three issues had been identified as priorities for the first phase of negotiations: the border between Ireland and Northern Ireland, citizens’ rights, and the financial settlement, and the Joint Report sets out various commitments and common understandings from both sides.
+Three issues had been identified as priorities for the first phase of negotiations: the border between Ireland and Northern Ireland, citizens’ rights, and the financial settlement, and the Joint Report set out various commitments and common understandings from both sides.

 Regarding citizens’ rights, the EU and the UK reached a common understanding that EU citizens legally living in the UK, and UK citizens legally living in an EU 27 Member State, in each case on the date that Brexit takes place, will have the same rights post-withdrawal as they had pre-withdrawal.

-Regarding the financial settlement, the EU and the UK have agreed on a methodology for calculating that settlement, with the UK continuing to be involved in the 2019 and 2020 EU annual budgets.
+Regarding the financial settlement, the EU and the UK agreed a methodology for calculating that settlement, with the UK continuing to be involved in the 2019 and 2020 EU annual budgets.
 That methodology is based on three key principles: no Member State should pay more or receive less due to Brexit, the UK should discharge its portion of commitments assumed during its membership of the EU, and the UK should neither pay more, nor earlier, than if Brexit had not occurred.

 We will issue updates and relevant briefings as developments occur.